CarolCupas/carolcupaswebsite/_drafts/el-mejor-intento.md

 The changes of success or not are equal, fifty-fifty.
 Our part is to make the decision of where we want to focus our thoughts and energy: towards everything that can go wrong which leads to discouragement or towards everything that we can achieve that motivates us.
 That is where the proverb "_the worst attempt is the one that is not done_" fits in.
 For me, an unrealized attempt is a sure failure, we won't achieve anything, however, trying something opens us the door of the possibilities.

-> Isaías 41:10 (RVR1960) No temas, porque yo estoy contigo; no desmayes, porque yo soy tu Dios que te esfuerzo; siempre te ayudaré, siempre te sustentaré con la diestra de mi justicia.
+> Isaiah 41:10 (NIV) So do not fear, for I am with you; do not be dismayed, for I am your God.
+I will strengthen you and help you; I will uphold you with my righteous right hand.

-Great leaders and characters of this generation have succeeded and achieved their dreams because they had enough courage to challenge themselves.
-My daily challenge is to be the best version of myself that I can be.
-I don't know what impact it will have on the world, but at least I hope to be a blessing to the world around me, nothing lost trying.
+Great leaders and characters of this generation have succeeded and achieved their dreams because they were brave enough to challenge themselves.
+My daily challenge is to be the best version of me that can be.
+I don't know what impact it will have on the world, but at least I hope to be a blessing to the world around me, I lose nothing by trying.

 > **_If you can dream it, can do it_**_.
 Walt Disney._